CMMS vs. EAM: What’s the Difference?

 • Electrical work

-CMMS is slightly more affordable for small businesses to have, at least at the start.
-As the business grows and acquires more assets, companies may want to upgrade to a full EAM software to meet changing needs.
+CMMS is slightly more affordable for small businesses, at least at the start.
+Companies may want to upgrade to full EAM software to meet changing needs as the business grows and acquires more assets.

 Examples of Top EAM and CMMS Software